tuzumkuru/notion-imdb-movielist-update/Readme.md

 It checks a specific table and fills in the empty cells with the information on IMDB

-This is a project that I've developed to learn Python, environments, and APIs.
+This is a project that I am developing to learn Python, environments, and APIs.
 Feel free to comment on the projects for any aspects.

 ## Installation